 I’ll be honest.
 I didn’t go to law school to become a litigator.
 I was never someone who craved those courtroom moments you see on TV.
 In fact, going to law school, I never expected to practice law.
 However, everything changed my second year when I started clerking part-time at a small general practice firm.
-While the firm had practice areas in many different kinds of law, I found myself time and again drawn to depositions and the courtroom.
-Come to find out, litigation is often just one big puzzle, where creativity and outside of the box thinking can lead to great outcomes – and that’s the part of it that I truly enjoy.
+While the firm had practice areas in all kinds of law, I found myself drawn to depositions and the courtroom.
+I have come to find out, litigation is often just one big puzzle, where creativity and outside of the box thinking can lead to great outcomes – and that’s the part of it that I truly enjoy.

 Later, I started my own practice and had a chance to work with startups to mid-size businesses.
 I was helping them not only deal with litigation but with their transactional and employment needs as well.
 I found this was something I loved to do, as I was making a real difference in guiding and helping people with something that was so personal and important to them, their business.

 What Makes Me Different?Little did I know that taking some time off between undergrad and law school as a sports reporter for a mid-size newspaper in Indiana would help me with my legal career, but it did.
 Far too often attorneys get caught up in sounding like the smartest person in the room using “wherefores” and “herebys” when they aren’t necessary.
 My time writing for a wide audience at a newspaper gave me an ability to communicate in a way that is far too uncommon in our field.
 This experience taught me to effectively deliver my message to my audience, be it in the courtroom or just an email.
 When it comes to the practice of law, I really enjoy building a personal relationship with my clients to figure out their goals.
 I’ve found over the years that knowing my client’s end-goal is the best way to help guide their decision- making process and truly be their “counsel.”